zaiisao/Documentation/en/Video/in_call_statistics_android.md

 The `onNetworkQuality` callback uses the `uid` parameter.
 If a channel has multiple users/hosts, the SDK triggers this callback as many times.
 The ratings include:

 - `txQuality`: The uplink last-mile (from the device to the Agora edge server) network quality rating (EXCELLENT~VBAD) <sup>[1]</sup> in terms of:
-  - The ratio of the sent uplink video bitrate to the sent target bitrate.
-The lower the ratio, the higher the quality.
+  - The ratio of the sent uplink video bitrate to the target uplink bitrate.
+The higher the ratio, the higher the quality.
   - The uplink packet loss rate.
   - The average round-trip time (RTT).
   - The uplink jitter.